Michael-Lynn/vending-machine/README.md

 #Vending Machine

-A test-driven excercise to design a vending machine in Ruby.
+A test-driven exercise to design a vending machine in Ruby.

 ##The Task